hasanmoudud/geocompr/main.md

 Algorithms often start as flow charts or psuedocode showing the aim of the process before being implemented in code.
 To ease usability, common algorithms are often packaged inside functions, which may hide some or all of the steps taken (unless you look at the function's source code, see section \@ref(functions)).

-Geoalgorithms such, as those we encountered in Chapter \@ref(gis), are algorithms that take geographic data in and, generally, return geographic results (alternative terms for the same thing include *GIS algorithms* and *geometric algorithms*).
+Geoalgorithms, such as those we encountered in Chapter \@ref(gis), are algorithms that take geographic data in and, generally, return geographic results (alternative terms for the same thing include *GIS algorithms* and *geometric algorithms*).
 That may sound simple but it is a deep subject with an entire academic field --- *Computational Geometry*, a branch of computer science --- dedicated to their study [@berg_computational_2008].

 An example is an algorithm that finds the centroid of a polygon.